The TD Summer Reading Club is a fun (and free!) program for kids held by participating Canadian public libraries.

 Reading fun for kids from Canada’s public libraries

-I want to read this book
+I read this in school its a really good book